Philips: Lead Capturing Makeover

 OWN YOUR BIASES

 No matter how hard we try, we are humans and we all have biases.
-This project tested a lot of my colleagues' and my preconceptions.
+This project tested my colleagues' and my preconceptions.
 I learned to call out not only others' biases, but most importantly, my own.

 Selected Works